Rufous Night Heron Nycticorax caledonicus

 (aka Nankeen Night Heron)

-Rufous Night Heron, Melbourne Victoria, Australia, January 2006 - click for larger image Melbourne, Victoria, Australia
+Rufous Night Heron, Kakadu, Northern Territory, Australia, October 2013 - click for larger image Kakadu, Northern Territory, Australia

-The Rufous Night Heron is distributed in the Philippines, Indonesia and adjacent islands and in Australia except in the dry interior and Nullarbor Coast.
+The Rufous Night-heron is distributed in the Philippines, Indonesia and adjacent islands and in Australia except in the dry interior and Nullarbor Coast.
 It is found round the edges of inland or coastal waters normally with forested or wooded margins.
-This bird was roosting in trees at Melbourne Botanic Gardens.

-Though difficult to see from these photos, it has a black cap, cinnamon upperparts and whitish underparts with a buffy tinge.
-When breeding it has two or three white head plumes which you can just make out on these photos.
+It has a black cap, cinnamon upperparts and whitish underparts with a buffy tinge.
+When breeding it has two or three white head plumes which you can see in photos 3 and 4.

-The sub-species found in Australia, N. c. hilli, is noticeably more cinnamon than the much duller nominate sub-species found in New Caledonia.
+The sub-species found in Australia, N. c. australasiae, is noticeably more cinnamon than the much duller nominate sub-species found in New Caledonia.

 Previous Page Back to Index Next Page